branad9/watchotime/public_html/wp-content/plugins/emails-verification-for-woocommerce/readme.txt

 = How to prevent duplicated success message after account verification? = Please try to use **General > Redirect on success** option as **Do not redirect**

+= If a unverified user tries to login how to priorize verification error message over incorrect password ? = Try to set the **Advanced > Authenticate filter** option as **authenticate filter**

 = What can I do if the error messages are not showing? = If an unverified user is trying to login and the error message (Your account has to be activated before you can login...) is not getting displayed you can try two different approaches: